k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 ## Step 2 - Create Sequences

-Replacing the loaded IDs (sequences) may be required when populating a target database in order to avoid a collision with the existing IDs.
+Replacing the loaded IDs (sequences) may be required when populating a target database to avoid a collision with the existing IDs.
 Setting and initiating sequences is mandatory in order to enable the [IDs' replacement](/articles/TDM/tdm_gui/17a_task_target_component_entities.md#replace-ids-for-the-copied-entities) in the TDM tasks.

 Fabric 8.2 has added the [catalog's sequence setting](/articles/TDM/tdm_gui/17a_task_target_component_entities.md#replace-ids-for-the-copied-entities).
 The following section describes both methods of sequence handling implementation: